 As more people start using the internet daily, the censorship levels also increase.
-The motive, scope and effectiveness of internet censorship vary a lot from country to country.
-The majority of countries that have a higher amount of internet censorship lies in the regions of East Asia, Central Asia, the Middle East and North Africa.
+The motive, scope, and effectiveness of internet censorship vary a lot from country to country.
+The majority of countries that have a higher amount of internet censorship lie in the regions of East Asia, Central Asia, the Middle East, and North Africa.

 This doesn’t mean that the rest of the countries are not facing censorship.
 That's hardly the truth.

-- In the USA there's a state-mandated internet filtering in libraries and K-12 schools
+- In the USA there's state-mandated internet filtering in libraries and K-12 schools

-- In France and Germany’s content related to nazism and holocaust denial are blocked.
+- In France and Germany, content related to nazism and holocaust denial is blocked.

-- Hate speech and child pornography is blocked in many countries across the globe
+- Hate speech and child pornography are blocked in many countries across the globe

 - Iran is also among the countries which fall under very high internet censorship.
 In 2019 the country had a few days of ‘internet lockdown’ where the whole country did not have internet.
 They also heavily restrict lots of sites related to the government.

 There are many countries which had internet censorship throughout their history or might even be happening right now.

-In 2006 Reporters Without Borders, a non-governmental organization that advocates freedom of press started publishing a list of ‘Enemies of the internet’.
+In 2006 Reporters Without Borders, a non-governmental organization that advocates freedom of the press started publishing a list of ‘Enemies of the internet’.
 The organization classifies a country as an enemy of the internet because "all of these countries mark themselves out not just for their capacity to censor news and information online but also for their almost systematic repression of Internet users."
 In 2007 a second list of countries "Under Surveillance" was added.

-The following list was made in June 2020 and subjected to change, reference: Wikipedia
+The following list was made in June 2022 and is subject to change; reference: Wikipedia

 Current enemies of the internet